 “Don’t believe her!”
 I yell.
 “She’s lying to you, like she always does!
 Don’t believe her!”

 Suddenly I can feel the weight in my hand.
 My hand wasn’t so heavy before, but it weighed so much, yet so little.
 Things had slowed by then.
 I could see us walking away, little me and mom, but so slowly.
-When I look at my hand I see the gun, the dark metal the slight glint from an unknown light source.
+When I look at my hand I see the gun, the dark metal, the slight glint from an unknown light source.
 I don’t like guns, never have, but this feels comfortable in my hand.
 Necessary.
 I raise it naturally, as if I’d done it a million times before and I level it at my mother’s back.
 Can I do this?
 She is the only mother I’ve ever known.
 But her betrayal, that painful betrayal seems everlasting.
 How will I ever get up from under it?
 And she has never paid.
 Never paid like I paid.
 Paid for a debt I didn’t owe.
 I pull the trigger and it is smooth and easy.
 Easy.
 The bullet flies through the air in an instant, striking her in the back of neck, instantly taking her down.
 Faster than a wildebeest in the Serengeti.
 She falls flat with an unnatural thud.
 A mere twitch before stillness, but I know… I know that her every sin was etched on that bullet, like it is etched on my tortured soul and when it struck her she knew.
 She knew the whys of my pain.
-She knew the whys of my rage and it cradled her through the expulsion of her final breath.
+She knew the whys of my rage and it cradled her through the expulsion of her final breathe.

 Little me stands looking at me as I am.
 No fear, not even confusion.